DISCOTools/gwt-dt/README.md

 dt-gwt
 ======

-This projects contains a the parent pom for all DISCOTools GWT projects.
+This projects contains parent [POM](http://maven.apache.org/pom.html) for all DISCOTools GWT projects.

 **Goals**
-* POM shared by all projects
+* POM shared by all GWT projects
 * Simplify multi-module pom configuration
 * Force Maven to be friends with Eclipse and GWT